 We are church planters.
 I must have told you by now (ha, I know I have).
 The job description for church planters has often required us to move once we have established a church and prepared the pastor sufficiently to take the reins from us.
-It’s not glamorous but it’s what we do.
+It’s not glamorous, but it’s what we do.
 For some strange reason, church planting stirs our cornflakes.

 13 pieces of luggage